JuergenMang/f5-tls-decrypt/README.md

 The `gensecrets-tls.pl` script extracts the tls session keys from a tcpdump written by the F5 sslprovider.
 Therefore the dump and the script must be executed on the f5 itself.

-- The script handles any number of TLS flows and autodetecs the tls versions.
+- The script handles any number of TLS flows and autodetecs the TLS versions.
 - The dump must include the complete tls handshakes.
 - The gensecrets-tls.pl works only with F5 v15 or above (special tcpdump version).